d42-schemas/d42-docs/docs/types/custom-types.md

 ### C. Implement Validation

-Data validation is crucial when working with custom types.
-This ensures that the data aligns with your specifications.
+The `__validate__` method is used to ensure that values conform to the custom type's specifications.

 ```python
 from typing import Any